Doubly isogenous curves of genus two with a rational action of $D_6$: Initial heuristics and data

 \section{Initial heuristics and data}

-In this section we give some initial heuristics for how often we expect to find pairs of $D_6$ curves that are doubly isogenous to one another.
-To begin with, we observe that we have good estimates for how many pairs of $D_6$ curves have isogenous Jacobians.
+In this section we give some initial heuristics for how often we expect to find pairs of \dsixcurves that are doubly isogenous to one another.
+To begin with, we observe that we have good estimates for how many pairs of \dsixcurves have isogenous Jacobians.

-\begin{proposition} Let $P(q)$ denote the number of pairs of $D_6$ curves over $\FF_q$ whose Jacobians are isogenous to one another.
-Then there are positive constants $d_1$ and $d_2$ such that for all sufficiently large odd prime powers~$q$, we have
+\begin{proposition} For $q$ be a prime power coprime to $6$, let $P(q)$ denote the number of pairs of \dsixcurves over $\FF_q$ whose Jacobians are isogenous to one another.
+Then there are positive constants $d_1$ and $d_2$ such that for all sufficiently large prime powers~$q$ coprime to $6$, we have

 \end{proposition}